FREQUENTLY ASKED QUESTIONS

 Q: What kind of experience does your staff have?

 A: Between us, we have more than 100 years of combined experience reporting, writing and editing for newspapers and news websites in Oklahoma and elsewhere.
-Three of our reporting staff previously worked for the Tulsa World and we continue to believe no community can thrive without a strong daily newspaper.
+We continue to believe no community can thrive without a strong daily newspaper.

 Q: What are the benefits of supporting The Frontier?

 A: Our journalists will be working tirelessly for you, to uncover and discover the truth about important issues, events and people in your community and state.
-By reading our stories and blogs and listening to our weekly podcast, you will be better informed and armed with the information you need to be an engaged and effective citizen.
+By reading our stories, you will be better informed and armed with the information you need to be an engaged and effective citizen.

 Q: How often will you post stories?

-A: Counting blogs, podcasts and stories, we are posting new things for you to read every day.
-The frequency varies according to the news stories we are producing.
+A: The frequency varies according to the news stories we are producing.
 Our model focuses on quality and depth rather than quantity.
 We won’t waste your valuable time with celebrity news and other stories written primarily to drive web traffic or video ads that auto-play.

 Q. How will I know when a new story is posted?